 - Square logo cannot be personal or product pictures, should have a full color background, and the text, if any, must be legible.

-For design and format guidance, see Logo Guidelines.
+For design and format guidance, see Human Interface Guidelines - Logo.

 Your team details